Chathannoor: Geography

 Tourist destination Polachira can be reached by travelling 4 km to the south from town centre.
 Poothakulam elephant camp is located at Chirakkarathazham, just one km away from Polachira.

 The KSRTC bus station and the newly started mini civil station are located at a distance of about one kilometre from Chathannoor junction while travelling towards Trivandrum.

 Proximity to Hospitals like KIMS, Azeezia, HolyCross, Kollam Medical College, connectivity to other parts of the district and proximity to reputed educational institutions is increasing Chathannoor's demand as a major residential area in the district.

 Politics

 Chathanoor town comes under Kollam (Lok Sabha constituency).
-Chathannoor assembly constituency includes one Municipality, Paravur, and six other panchayaths namely Adichanalloor, Chathannoor, Kalluvathukkal, Chirakkara, Poothakkulam and Pooyappally G. S. Jayalal is the present M.L.A.(2016–2021, 2021-incumbent) representing Chathannoor in Kerala Legislature Assembly.
-Over years Chathannoor has produced three ministers of Kerala State Cabinet, Sri.P.
-Ravindran, Sri.
-J.Chitharanjan and Sri.
-C.V.Padmarajan.
+Chathannoor assembly constituency includes one Municipality, Paravur, and six other panchayaths namely Adichanalloor, Chathannoor, Kalluvathukkal, Chirakkara, Poothakkulam and Pooyappally.
+B.B.Gopakumar is the present M.L.A.(2026-incumbent) representing Chathannoor in Kerala Legislature Assembly.